 When there's a deal on a great book, we want you to know about it!
 Usually, we'll highlight Kindle books, just because they seem to have the best sales, but if there's a deal on a hard copy, we'll let you know about that, too.
 We will ONLY post sales for books someone on our staff has read and recommended (or, very occasionally, books that we really, really want to read but haven't gotten around to yet).
+Prices are correct when we post them here, but always check before you buy—digital prices can change frequently.

 HSL BOOK DEALS OF THE DAY